By Marty Ross

 After a summer of wear and tear, thin spots may develop in established cool-season lawns.
 Sow grass seed in early to mid-September, roughing up the bare soil first with a rake to insure good seed-to-soil contact.
 Check the label when you buy seeds: The percentages of “other crop” and “weed seed” on the label both should be zero.

-Growing grass under trees is a bit of an exercise in futility, says Larry Ryan, owner of Ryan Lawn & Tree in Kansas City.
+Growing grass under trees is a bit of an exercise in futility.
+Cool-season grass is not shade tolerant.
+“In shady areas grass is an annual plant,” says Larry Ryan, owner of Ryan Lawn & Tree maintenance company in Kansas City.
 Instead of repeatedly sowing grass seed under trees, he recommends mulching about one-third of the way from the tree’s trunk to the drip line.
-Mulch (or ground-cover plants, such as periwinkle) look neat and protect the tree from being bumped by the lawn mower or ripped up with a string trimmer.
+Mulch (or groundcover plants such as periwinkle) looks neat and protects the tree from being bumped by the lawn mower or ripped up with a string trimmer.

 Warm-season zoysia lawns go dormant when the temperatures cool off in fall.
 Mow them to about 2.5 inches high, and mow over or rake autumn leaves as they fall.
 Cool-season grass keeps growing until the end of October or early November and should be maintained at 3.5 to 4 inches tall year-round.
 When the last of the autumn leaves has fallen, mow one more time (don’t scalp the grass) and retire the lawn mower until next year.
 It’s time to take a break.